prachiagrawal/ToDo-Codepath/README.md

  * [x] Optional: Do not allow adding an empty item
  * [x] Optional: Add an UP button on the Edit screen
  * [x] Optional: Use a Fragment to allow adding a completion date
+ * [x] Optional: Persist the todo app in SQLite instead of using a text file